John Cacavas: Career

 In his later years, Cacavas wrote and published his autobiography, entitled It's More than Do-Re-Mi: My Life in Music (2004).
 He lived in Beverly Hills, California and London, UK, with his wife, Bonetta Becker Cacavas.
 Among his pleasures was cooking and he was an accomplished chef.
 They had three children, Lisa, John and Jennifer, and three grandchildren, James Stewart, Eric and Alexander Cacavas.

-Albums

-"Brown County Revisited" by John Cacavas and his orchestra, Acropolis Records S 1010, stereo.